Thanksyy/thanksyy.github.io/index.md

 <hr>

-I am currently actively [seeking self-motivated PhD students](https://luoyuyu.vip/files/positions.pdf) (2023 Fall, 2024 Spring/Fall) and [research interns](https://luoyuyu.vip/files/positions.pdf).
+I am actively seeking self-motivated [PhD students](https://luoyuyu.vip/files/positions.pdf) (2024 Fall) and [research interns](https://luoyuyu.vip/files/positions.pdf).
 If you are interested in working with me, please send an email with your CV and transcripts for all degrees.

 ## Selected Publications
 <ol>